haosulab/ManiSkill/examples/baselines/diffusion_policy/README.md

 ## Train and Evaluate with GPU Simulation

 You can also choose to train on trajectories in the GPU simulation and evaluate faster with the GPU simulation.
 You simply need to re-preprocess demos in the GPU simulation and set --sim-backend="gpu".
+It is also recommended to not save videos if you are using a lot of parallel environments as the video size can get very large.

 ```bash
 env_id="PickCube-v1"